Protection from violence

 Keeping children safe

-The protection from violence priority covers our work in child protection as well as our work to prevent and respond to family violence affecting children and violence against young women, particularly sexual and gender-based violence in emergencies.
+Our work in this area covers child protection as well as our work to prevent and respond to family violence affecting children and violence against young women, particularly sexual and gender-based violence in emergencies.

-Our work contributes to ensuring that all children, adolescents and youth who have experienced violence in areas where Plan International programmes are implemented, are provided with the best quality support services available that are gender and age-appropriate and inclusive, together with partners and government service providers.
+Our work contributes to ensuring that all children, adolescents and youth who have experienced violence in areas where our programmes are implemented, are provided with the best quality support services available that are gender and age-appropriate and inclusive, together with partners and government service providers.

 Protection in emergencies